connectedbydata/connectedbydata.org/_actions/practice.md

 next-url: /actions/policy.html
 points:
   -
-    heading: Organisations need **practical guidance** to help them adopt collective decision making
+    heading: Organisations need **practical guidance** to help them adopt open, collective decision making
     opinion: We should learn from and apply existing experience in public participation to data decisions
     references:
       - involve-methods
   -
     heading: We need to help organisations pick appropriate approaches
-    opinion: Techniques that work in one situation or for one kind of organisation might not work for another
+    opinion: Techniques that work in one situation or for one kind of organisation might not work for another – it depends on...
     subpoints:
       -
         icon: noun-board.png